Benedictteo05/OSA_notes/Operating Systems & Administration/L4 - Device Management.md

 ### Overlapping the Operation of a Device and the CPU
 - Programs which perform IO expects IO operations to complete before the next statement is executed.
 - However, performance gains can be gained if we can make the program execute instructions while the IO is taking place.
-- This should be done without violating the serial execution order of the program
+- This should be done without violating the serial execution order of the program.